-Capacity in production is one of the key criteria that is set from the inception of the Factory.
-Irrespective of whether it is a product line or a job work, the installation starts with defining a capacity - X pieces per day or $XYY in production output.
+Capacity in production is one of the key criteria that is set from the inception of the factory.
+Irrespective of whether it is a product line or a job work, the installation starts with defining a capacity – X pieces per day or $XYY in production output.
 Internal supply chain, warehouse, individual machine, and every other appliance capacity is calculated based on the overall goal with the necessary allowance to ensure the estimated capacity in production is achieved day over day.

 Capacity in production is a term used to represent the maximum output the particular machine or plant can produce when run at the maximum available production time.
 By production time, we are ignoring the management loss like lunch and other breaks provided as part of the human working standards.

-For example, consider a process for a particular part that is 100% automated with Robots for loading and unloading and no need for any intermediate cleaning.
+Consider a process for a particular part that is 100% automated with robots for loading and unloading and no need for any intermediate cleaning.
 Let's set the parts cycle time to be 60 seconds.
-In an ideal environment, the capacity of the process will be 1440 parts in a day.
-Every firm works hard to increase the capacity in the production shop floor by doing Research for the part and decreasing the cycle time from 60 to 30 to double the output.
+In an ideal environment, the capacity of the process will be:

+Every firm works hard to increase the capacity in the production shop floor by doing research for the part and decreasing the cycle time from 60 to 30 seconds to double the output.
 The material inward has to be monitored and assured that the inflow is perfect to meet the capacity.
 The above illustration is done keeping a one-piece flow machining process like turning, drilling, or something similar without accounting for tool change or other maintenance in the day.

-Manufacturing a part involves a diversified set of operations to create the final product.
-Not every step involved in the process is the same and equal.
-If we take an example of a Bolt or a screw, it involves wire formation, Cold Forging, Head formation, Threading, Heat Treatment, Surface treatment, Quality Control, and packing.
 All these processes are different.
-At a broad category, Heat Treatment, Surface Treatment, and packing can be put in a batch process, and all others can be categorized as one piece flow.
-The batch process has longer cycles but can take multiple parts at a time, while the others can take one or a limited piece at a time and have shorter cycle time.
+At a broad category, heat treatment, surface treatment, and packing can be put in a batch process, and all others can be categorized as one-piece flow.
+The batch process has longer cycles but can take multiple parts at a time, while the others can take one or a limited piece at a time and have shorter cycle times.
 Also, the cycle time for each process varies for a single part and will be different based on the part.

 The combined effect of the overall need for productivity and the underutilization of necessary resources is often referred to as the output gap.
 The output gap represents the difference between the actual level of output and the potential level of output that can be achieved with the available resources.
 In today's world, there is a lot of underutilized equipment in manufacturing, creating this output gap.

-Capacity Utilization is nothing but the ratio of both the parameters (the actual production and the maximum production) that represents the output gap.
 The objective of every plant is to have the planning team and sales team ensure that most of the resources are utilized to the maximum possible with orders, job works, and partial works.

 Capacity utilization plays a vital role in line processes by optimizing the production output and minimizing inefficiencies.
 It ensures that resources are effectively utilized, reducing idle time and maximizing productivity.
 By achieving high capacity utilization, line processes can meet customer demands efficiently, increase profitability, and maintain a competitive edge in the market.